Atchafalaya Basin: Ecology

-The Bayou Chene Community
+Bayou Chene

 From 1830 to 1953, the community of Bayou Chene thrived as a center for logging, hunting, trapping, and fishing in the heart of the Atchafalaya Basin.
-Now buried underneath at least twelve feet of silt, Bayou Chene is one of several abandoned communities in the midst of the basin.
+Now buried underneath at least 12 feet of silt, Bayou Chene is one of several abandoned communities in the midst of the basin.

 The earliest settlers of the Bayou Chene region were the native Chitimacha tribe.
 Several villages important to the Chitimacha were located around Bayou Chene including the Village of Bones or Namu Katsi and the Cottonwood Village, known as Kushuh Namu in the Chitimacha language.
 One of the earliest written accounts of the Bayou Chene region comes from French explorer C.C.
-Robin who, while paddling through the Basin in 1803, wrote:
+Robin who, while paddling through the basin in 1803, wrote:

 After long sinuosities which form innumerable islands, among which the inexperienced traveler would require the thread of Ariadne in order not to wander forever, the river opens suddenly into a magnificent lake of several leagues extent.
 The sudden light surprises the traveler and the beauty of the water, set about with tall trees, forms an enchanting sight.

-By 1841, between fifteen and twenty families were farming along the banks of "Oak Bayou" or Bayou Chene.
-The population rose quickly over the next twenty years, as the United States Census of 1860 counted 675 residents in the community.
+By 1841, between 15 and 20 families were farming along the banks of "Oak Bayou" or Bayou Chene.
+The population rose quickly over the next 20 years, as the United States Census of 1860 records 675 residents in the community.
 By the 1870s, a majority of those living along Bayou Chene were involved in logging bald cypress, tupelo, and other bottomland hardwoods in the basin.

-By the early twentieth century, Bayou Chene was the center of the Atchafalya Basin's cypress and fur industry and housed many of the 1,000 full-time fisherman who fished the swamp's shallow bottoms.
+By the early 20th century, Bayou Chene was the center of the Atchafalya Basin's cypress and fur industry and housed many of the 1,000 full-time fisherman who fished the swamp's shallow bottoms.
 Writing about her family's experiences in the region, Gwen Roland describes how the community relied upon the basin's waters for everything, including transportation: